uktrade/data-workspace/README.md

 - [infra/](./infra/)

    The [Terraform](https://www.terraform.io/) source to build the infrastructure of Data Workspace in Amazon Web Services (AWS).
+If making changes please follow the rules in its [README](./infra/README.md).

 - [README.md](./README.md)